<<Previous | Story Intro | Return to Stories | Next >>

 Different.
 She felt different now.
 Just as the inner darkness had been missing from her conscious mind after Daniel had battled to save her, the memories...all of the things that had happened to her that had given life to that darkness, to those fears, now held no danger.
 They weren't easy to look at.
 But they could no longer hurt her.
 Daniel would be thrilled to know that she was just that much closer to...to what?
 Sanity?
 Yep, most definitely.
 He had battled for her so many times, fighting her fears and the darkness and her memories, trying to keep her from slipping away, from being lost in that haze of blackness forever.
 It was no wonder he had begged her to allow Annika to help her.
 He had to be exhausted - and probably damned sick and tired - of taking on the battles that she should have been waging on her own.
 Did this new feeling of peace - of well-being - mean that he wouldn't be forced to take on her demons, her fears?
 That at last she was free of the crippling darkness?
 Oh, goddess, she hoped so!
 For him as well as for herself.

 She shivered again as what she had seen in that alternate universe flashed in front of her eyes.
 Sam, her eyes glowing from the Goa'uld that infested her, the lovely features of her face cold and angry; Jack, nearly dead as he stumbled down the corridor with the rest of the slaves.
 She took a deep breath.
 Daniel had been so young, so full of energy and life and enthusiasm for what he believed.
 She couldn't help but smile.
 Her Daniel was still very much like that young professor.
 He had seen much, had done things that he had never wanted to do; had Ascended - and then become mortal again; had become Immortal, and The Chosen...oh, he had suffered so very much!
 Had lived through so very much - endured and survived - and had grown stronger, wiser.
-He had also found so much...had done things that he had never dreamed possible - seen alien worlds, discovered the ancestors of the humans that populated planet Earth; had battled evil and won - had made a difference for so many oppressed people, protected so many people, including the blue and white planet that had been their home.
+He had also found so much...had done things that he had never dreamed possible - seen alien worlds, discovered the descendants of the humans who had been stolen from planet Earth; had battled evil and won - had made a difference for so many oppressed people, protected so many people, including the blue and white planet that had been their home.

 She sighed.
 Could she hope that her love had helped him - healed the scars his own bitter memories had left on his heart and soul?
 Sam had told her that Daniel couldn't survive without her.
 That his very heart and soul would wither and die without her.
 That he needed her - as much as she needed him.
 Two halves of the whole.
 Two beings who came together and became one entity.
 Two hearts that beat as one.
 The smile that lit her face was full of love.
 She couldn't help but reach out and gently caress him.
 Felt his sleepy caress in return.